 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-A Lyme disease test detects antibodies to the Lyme disease bacteria in the blood.
+A Lyme disease test checks your blood for antibodies to the Lyme disease bacteria.
 Lyme disease bacteria are spread by certain kinds of ticks.
 Lyme disease can be hard to diagnose because its symptoms are similar to those of many other illnesses.
-If you and your doctor think you have Lyme disease, your doctor will do a careful medical history and physical exam.
+If you and your doctor think you have Lyme disease, your doctor will ask about your medical history and do a physical exam.
 Antibody tests can sometimes be used to help identify Lyme disease.
-Other tests may be done in certain situations.
+Other tests may be done in certain cases.
 Antibody tests are the most commonly used tests to help identify Lyme disease.
-It may take up to 2 months after becoming infected before antibodies can be detected in a blood test.
-Once formed, antibodies usually stay in your system for many years, even after successful treatment of the disease.
-Finding antibodies to the Lyme disease bacteria does not tell whether you were infected recently or sometime in the past.
+It may be several weeks after you were infected before antibodies can be found in a blood test.
+Once antibodies are in the blood, they usually stay in your system for many years, even after successful treatment of the disease.
+If you have antibodies to the Lyme disease bacteria, the test cannot tell if you were infected recently or sometime in the past.
 There are two types of antibody tests to detect Lyme disease.
-Antibody testing should be done in a two-step process, using the ELISA followed by the Western blot test.
-The Western blot test should be done for all people who've had a positive (or borderline positive) ELISA test.
+Your doctor will tell you which tests you need, depending on when you were bitten by a tick.
 Polymerase chain reaction (PCR) test.
-Polymerase chain reaction (PCR) testing detects the genetic material (DNA) of the Lyme disease bacteria.
+PCR testing can find the genetic material (DNA) of the Lyme disease bacteria.
 PCR testing may be used to identify a current (active) infection if you have symptoms of Lyme disease that have not gotten better with antibiotic treatment.
 The PCR test is a blood or urine test, but can also be done on fluid from the spine or from a joint.
-A Lyme disease test is done to diagnose Lyme disease in people who have symptoms of Lyme disease.
-Symptoms may include: Symptoms of chronic Lyme disease infection include joint pain, stiffness, and problems with the heart, brain, or nerves.
+A Lyme disease test is done to look for Lyme disease in people who have symptoms of Lyme disease.
+Symptoms may include: Symptoms of long-term (chronic) Lyme disease include joint pain, stiffness, and problems with the heart or nervous system.
 Testing is most accurate when you have risk factors for Lyme disease or symptoms of the disease.
 In general, there's nothing you have to do before this test, unless your doctor tells you to.
 A health professional uses a needle to take a blood sample, usually from the arm.
 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.
 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.
 Test results are usually available in 1 to 2 weeks.
 An antibody test checks to see if you've had an infection from a bacteria that causes Lyme disease.
 The polymerase chain reaction (PCR) test may be done to confirm a Lyme infection if you have a positive antibody test result.
-A normal, or negative, test for Lyme disease can mean one of the following: An abnormal, or positive, test for Lyme disease can mean one of the following: Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: September 30, 2025 Author: Ignite Healthwise, LLC Staff Current as of: September 30, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.Lyme Disease Test
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Lyme Disease Test

 Antibody tests